*Updated for February 2017! Several new lectures have been added*

 3.Add a line on the chart’s secondary axis

 365 Careers is a firm specializing in high-end financial training programs.
-Our growing list of courses includes Excel (Microsoft Excel for Beginner and Advanced users), PowerPoint, Financial Modeling, Company Valuation, Accounting and Investment Banking trainings.
-Our goal is to provide to our students the practical instruments that they will need in order to perform successfully at their future workplace.
+Our growing list of courses includes Excel (Microsoft Excel for Beginner and Advanced users), PowerPoint, Financial Modeling, Company Valuation, Accounting, Investment Banking, Financial Planning & Analysis, and Job Hunting trainings.
+Our goal is to provide to our students the practical instruments they will need in order to perform successfully at their future workplace.